StefanSchubert/sabi/README.md

 ## Architectural Notes

+Documentation has been moved to [wiki](https://github.com/StefanSchubert/sabi/wiki) which is based upon arc42 templates.
+The following sections are subjected to be checked for rework and will be moved soon, too.

+---

 First of all, for this little app the architecture is overblown for sure.
 However I would like to make it (almost) right at the beginning and liked the idea to have a small blueprint at hand with it, to ease further projects.